caleb-venner/aquarium-device-manager/README.md

 ## Using the CLI

-> NOTE: The CLI is now considered a legacy / diagnostic tool.
+> **DEPRECATED**: The CLI is now a developer-only diagnostic tool.
 It performs
-> direct BLE operations and is not required for normal operation of the
+> direct BLE operations and is **not recommended for production use**.
+For
-> `chihiros-service` FastAPI backend + SPA.
-For day-to-day control prefer
+> day-to-day control, use the `chihiros-service` FastAPI backend + SPA at
-> running the service and using its REST/SPA interfaces.
-The CLI will
+> <http://localhost:8000/>.
+The CLI will remain available for debugging purposes
-> eventually become an API client or be deprecated.
+> but will not be further developed or integrated with the REST API.

 ```bash
 # setup the environment